oroinc/documentation/user/back-office/system/user-management/organizations/org-configuration/general-setup-org/organization-email-settings.rst

      * *Username* --- Your email address
      * *Password* --- The password for your email address

    * **HTML in templates** --- Enable or disable HTML Purifier.
-Disabling HTML Purifier allows to paste any HTML code into a template or an email body editor without tag stripping.
+Disabling HTML Purifier allows pasting any HTML code into a template or an email body editor without tag stripping.

    * **System Mailboxes** --- A :ref:`system mailbox <admin-configuration-system-mailboxes>` allows people who do not have access to the company mailbox addresses write to the company.
 To add a new system mailbox, click **Add Mailbox**.